jbakse/compform_notes/docs/week_3_parameters/index.md

 # Assignment

 Keep Sketching!
 Continue experimenting with procedurally generated images, this time focusing exposing parameters and exploring the parameter spaces of your sketches.
+You can mix random and parametric elements, but I suggest doing at least a couple of sketches that are not random at all.

+# Special Assignment

+Later in this class I will ask you to create special sketches using equipment available to you through The New School.
+If you havn't used the following equipment before, you should sign up for orientations.
+Be ready to use this equipment by the sixth week of classes.

+- Laser Cutter
+- 3D Printers
+- Large Format (Poster) Printers/Plotters
+- CNC Mills (optional)

+**Bonus** Sketches using these tools and posted in the first 5 weeks of class will count as two sketches.
+Limit one double sketch per week.
+Limit one double sketch per tool.

 # Challenge

 Build a face generating tool.
-This tool will create an image of a face that can be adjusted by the user using sliders and other inputs.
+This tool will create an image of a face that can be adjusted by the user with sliders and other inputs.
 - Don't use the built in shape drawing commands like `rect` and `ellipse`.
 Build your face from hand-drawn or photographic images.
 - Make your resulting images look as seamless and cohesive as possible.
 - Inputs can range from straight-forward (eye color, nose size) to complex (anger, lighting).